Appetizers

 Instructions

-• Prepare all vegetables by washing and slicing them into thin strips.
+• Prepare all the fillings by slicing vegetables and herbs into thin strips.

-• Lay a soaked wrapper on a clean surface or cutting board.
+• Lay the softened wrapper on a clean surface.

-• Add a small amount of each vegetable and protein on top of the lettuce.
+• Add a small amount of noodles and arrange your choice of fillings in the center.

-• Fold the sides of the wrapper over the filling.
+• Fold the sides of the wrapper over the fillings.

-• Repeat with remaining wrappers and filling ingredients.
+• Repeat the process for the remaining wrappers and fillings.

-• Serve immediately with your choice of dipping sauce.
+• Serve with your choice of dipping sauce.

 Nutrition